Green functions, Hitchin's formula and curvature equations on tori

 In 2016, Bergweiler and Eremenko \cite{BE} gave a new proof of Theorem \ref{thm-LW} by using anti-holomorphic dynamics.
 We will briefly review their proof in Section \ref{section2}, and prove that a further discussion of their proof together with Theorem \ref{thm-A0} actually implies the following result.

 \begin{theorem} Suppose that the pair of nontrivial critical points $\pm q$ of $G(z)$ exists, then $\pm q$ are also non-degenerate, i.e. $\det D^2G(\pm q)>0$. \end{theorem}

-A consequence of Theorems \ref{thm-A0} and \ref{thm-A00} is that if $G(z)$ has a degenerate critical point, then $G(z)$ has only trivial critical points, and this degenerate critical point is trivial.
+A consequence of Theorems \ref{thm-A0} and \ref{thm-A00} is that if $G(z)$ has a degenerate critical point, then $G(z)$ has only trivial critical points.
 It is well known that the non-degeneray of critical points of Green functions has many important applications, such as in constructing bubbling solutions via the reduction method and proving the local uniqueness of bubbling solutions for elliptic PDEs; see e.g. \cite{BKLY, CL-2, LW4, LY} and references therein.
 We believe that Theorem \ref{thm-A00} will have important applications to other problems.